v4n00/h2mm-cli/README.md

 Status of other platforms:

 - Linux :white_check_mark:
-- Steam Deck - Untested :grey_question:
+- Steam Deck - untested (should work) :grey_question:
-- WSL - Untested, should work :grey_question:
+- WSL :white_check_mark:

+> The script works on WSL, but you need to specify the path to the Helldivers 2 mods directory manually, to find your Windows partition head to `/mnt/` and from there go to your Helldivers 2 data directory, on a typical install it should be on `/mnt/c/Program\ Files\ \(x86\)/Steam/steamapps/common/Helldivers\ 2/data`.
+You also need to have `unzip` installed, which can be done by running `sudo apt install unzip`.

 ## Advanced usage